 In January 1980, Mr. Williams was named nineteenth music director of the Boston Pops Orchestra, succeeding the legendary Arthur Fiedler.
 He currently holds the title of Boston Pops Laureate Conductor which he assumed following his retirement in December 1993, after fourteen highly successful seasons.
 He also holds the title of Artist-in-Residence at Tanglewood.

 Mr. Williams holds honorary degrees from twenty-two American universities, including Harvard University, The Juilliard School, Boston College, Northeastern University, Tufts University, Boston University, the New England Conservatory of Music, the University of Massachusetts at Boston, The Eastman School of Music, the Oberlin Conservatory of Music, and the University of Southern California.
 He is a recipient of the 2009 National Medal of Arts, the highest award given to artists by the United States Government.
-In 2016, Mr. Williams received the 44th Life Achievement Award from the American Film Institute – the first composer in history to receive this honor.
+In 2020, Mr. Williams received Spain’s prestigious Princess of Asturias Award for the Arts, as well as the Gold Medal from the Royal Philharmonic Society in the UK.
+In 2016, he received the 44th Life Achievement Award from the American Film Institute – the first composer in history to receive this honor.
 In 2003, he received the Olympic Order, the IOC’s highest honor, for his contributions to the Olympic movement.
-He served as the Grand Marshal of the 2004 Rose Parade in Pasadena, and was a recipient of the Kennedy Center Honors in December of 2004.
+He served as the Grand Marshal of the 2004 Rose Parade in Pasadena and was a recipient of the Kennedy Center Honors in December of that year.
+In 2018, he received the Trustees Award from the National Academy of Recording Arts and Sciences.
 Mr. Williams was inducted into the American Academy of Arts & Sciences in 2009, and in January of that same year he composed and arranged “Air and Simple Gifts” especially for the first inaugural ceremony of President Barack Obama.
-In 2018, he received the Trustees Award from the National Academy of Recording Arts and Sciences.